Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Introduction

 \section{Introduction}

-In the multi-agent online learning~\citep{cesa2006prediction, shoham2008multiagent, bucsoniu2010multi}, a set of agents are repeatedly making decisions and accumulating rewards over time, where each agent's action impacts not only its own reward, but that of the others.
-However, the mechanism of this interaction -- the underlying game that specifies how an agent's reward depends on the joint action of all -- is unknown to agents, and agents may not even be aware that there is such a game.
-As such, from each agent's own perspective, it is simply engaged in an online decision making process, where the environment consists of all other agents who are simultaneously making such sequential decisions, which are of consequence to all agents.
+In multi-agent online learning~\citep{Cesa-2006-Prediction, Shoham-2008-Multiagent, Bucsoniu-2010-Multi}, a set of players are repeatedly making decisions and accumulating rewards over time, where each player's action impacts not only its own reward, but that of the others.
+However, the mechanism of this interaction -- the underlying game that specifies how a player's reward depends on the joint action of all -- is unknown to players, and players may not even be aware that there is such a game.
+As such, from each player's own perspective, it is simply engaged in an online decision-making process, where the environment consists of all other players who are simultaneously making such sequential decisions, which are of consequence to all players.

-In the past two decades, the above problem has actively engaged researchers from two fields: machine learning (and online learning in particular), which aims to develop single-agent online learning algorithms that are no-regret in an arbitrarily time-varying and/or adversarial environment~\citep{blum1998line, SS07, shalev2012online, arora2012multiplicative, hazan2016introduction}; and game theory, which aims to develop (ideally distributed) algorithms (see~\citet{FL98} and references therein) that efficiently compute a Nash equilibrium (a joint optimal outcome where no one can do better by deviating unilaterally) for games with special structures\footnote{Computing a Nash equilibrium is in general computationally intractable; indeed, this problem is in fact PPAD-complete~\citep{daskalakis2009complexity})}.
+In the past two decades, the above problem has actively engaged researchers from two fields: machine learning (and online learning in particular), which aims to develop single-agent online learning algorithms that are no-regret in an arbitrarily time-varying and/or adversarial environment~\citep{Blum-1998-Online, Shalev-2012-Online, Arora-2012-Multiplicative, Hazan-2016-Introduction}; and game theory, which aims to develop (ideally distributed) algorithms (see~\citet{Fudenberg-1998-Theory} and references therein) that efficiently compute a Nash equilibrium (a joint optimal outcome where no one can do better by deviating unilaterally) for games with special structures\footnote{Computing a Nash equilibrium is in general computationally intractable: the problem is indeed PPAD-complete~\citep{Daskalakis-2009-Complexity, Chen-2009-Settling})}.
 Although these two research threads initially developed separately, they have subsequently merged and formed the core of multi-agent/game-theoretical online learning, whose main research agenda can be phrased as follows: \textit{Will joint no-regret learning lead to a Nash equilibrium}, thereby reaping both the transient benefits (conferred by low finite-time regret) and the long-run benefits (conferred by Nash equilibria)?